bit2424/LunchLog/README.md

 ## Overview

 LunchLog is a Django REST API to manage lunch receipts and recommend restaurants.
-Users can upload receipt images, link them to restaurants, and browse a curated database.
+Users can upload receipt images, link them to restaurants, and browse recomendations.

 Background jobs enrich restaurant data (e.g., via Google Places).
 Media files are stored locally in development and can be stored on AWS S3 in production.

 ## Project Structure